flipdazed/Hybrid-Monte-Carlo/README.md

-Hybrid Monte Carlo & Kramer's Algorithm
+Hybrid Monte Carlo & Kramers Algorithm
 ===============
 This repository contains the code used for the thesis component of a Masters degree in Theoretical Physics at Edinburgh University.